2343 S. River St., Batavia, Illinois ● 630-897-1808 ● Directions

 Groups of 10 or more must register even if visiting on their own, call 630-897-1808 or email us at email@example.com

-FREE admission – $1 per person suggested donation for groups of 10 or more.
-(Groups must call or email email@example.com to register prior to their visit to Red Oak Nature Center)
+FREE admission – $1 per person suggested donation for groups of 10 or more visiting on their own.
+(Groups visiting on their own must call or email firstname.lastname@example.org to register prior to their visit to Red Oak Nature Center)